RuairidhWilliamson/PersonalWebsite/contents/posts/space-inserters.md

 ## Examples

 For example the puzzle might be

 ```
 MONAACRI
 ```

-with at most one space allowed.
+With at most one space allowed.

 So one potential solution to this is

 ```
 MONArch ACRId
 ```

 Forming the words monarch and acrid.

 A few other puzzles are

 ```
 PONTOOCCUPA (1 space)
 ABSEHOTOO   (2 spaces)
 PACAICHAG   (2 spaces)
 ```

 and possible solutions are

 ```
 PONTOon OCCUPAtion
 ABSEnt HOme TOOth